conorwhanson/coding_reference/Machine_Learning/ML.md

 ## Machine Learning Fundamentals
-Using statistical algorithms to perform tasks, but specifically to learn from data patterns for making future predictions.
+Using statistical algorithms to perform tasks, but specifically to learn from data **patterns** for making future predictions.
+Machine Learning is fundamentally about **predictive analytics**.

+What does it mean for a machine to "learn"? **The ML algorithms use training data to set their internal parameters.**

 Basic ML flow:
 1. ML model is given a dataset
 2. ML algorithm analyzes the data, attempting to identify patterns.
 3. Based on patterns found the model makes predictions on new data.

+OR

+1. Model
+2. Fit(train)
+3. Predict

 #### Generally there are 3 ML categories:

 1. **Supervised** deals with labeled data.
-Dataset divided into features (variables for prediction) and targets (predicted outcome(s))
+Dataset divided into features (variables for prediction) and targets (predicted outcome(s)).
+This is the most common ML algorithm.
     - Linear Regression: prediction based on continuous variables (i.e. numeric data)

         - basic pattern for linear regression:
         1. Split the data into input (X) and output (y)
         2. Create an instance of the model (model = LinearRegression())
         3. Train the model with the given data (model.fit(X,y))
         4. Generate predictions via output_predit = model.predict(X)

+        Multiple Linear Regression can be used for multiple features.

-    - Classification: prediction based on discrete outcomes where outcome is assigned to a class (either in the class or out, Y or N. **must clear a probability cutoff point**).
+    - Classification: prediction probability based on discrete outcomes where outcome is assigned to a class (either in the class or out, Y or N. **Must clear a probability cutoff point**).
 Primarily differentiated from regression by a binary outcome (often called Logistic Regression).
-Statifing the data here is important, especially if the input/output are disproportionate.
+Stratifing the data here is important, especially if the input/output are disproportionate.

         - basic steps for logistic regression:
         1. Create the model with LinearRegression()
         2. train the model with model.fit()